liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 in a luxurious chair, computer in your lap a cat purring on the mantle above a dancing fire.
 Sounds nice, doesn't it?
-It would be, but the chair's too small, so your knees are up in the air when your feet are flat on the ground, and your laptop is balaced precariously on top of them.
+It would be, but the chair's too small, so your knees are up in the air when your feet are flat on the ground, and your laptop is balanced precariously on top of them.
 The fire is also surprisingly large for that fireplace.
-In fact, it's flames are already licking at the bottom of the mantle--which is wood!
+In fact, it's flames are already licking at the bottom of the mantle--which is made of wood!
 Remember that softly purring cat on the mantle which we described in the themes section?
 He's going to cook if we don't do something!
 But it's so hard to get out of this tiny chair!
 Someone save the cat!

-Let's consider how to create a layout template plugin with Maven.
+Let's create a layout template plugin with Maven.

 #### Creating a Layout Template Plugin